SAL778/SIC-CoHive/docs/UserStories.md

 4. User cannot upload files with invalid formats to their portfolio.

 1.05 - User Profiles
-As an admin, I want to have the ability to assign an "organization" role to an account, so that can have access to extra features.
+As a user, I want to look up other users by using the search bar, so that I can find information about my friends, organizations, and admins.

 Acceptance Tests

-1. Admin can assign an "organization" role to a user account successfully.
-2. Users with the "organization" role gain access to additional features.
+1. User can successfully search other user.
+2. User can successfully search organization.
+3. User can successfully search admins.

 1.06 - User Profiles
 As a user, I want to be able to change the visibility of my portfolio, so that I can control if everyone/organizations/only me can see it.